 6.2.
 Click-through Rate

 It is one of the essential email marketing KPIs.
-This is the percentage of subscribers who click on one or more of the links included in an email sent by you.
+This is the percentage of subscribers who click on one or more of the links in an email you sent.

 Click-through rate FAQ